Estimated reading time: 7 minutes

-You might have the right academic qualifications and a superb resume but take longer to land your first HVAC job.
+You might have the right academic qualifications and a superb resume, but takes longer to land your first HVAC job.
 Working as an HVAC technician requires a unique ability to communicate and resonate with potential clients.
 You’ll probably get to talk to agitated clients looking for reassurance about their own HVAC needs.

 Communication involves listening, empathy, and open-mindedness.
 You might also need to work on your body language.
 Ultimately, your resume might be commendable, but your first HVAC job might be long coming without the right communication skills.